sassoftware/sas-container-recipes/docs/wiki/Using-Kubernetes-Providers.md

 	```

 	Note: You can use any zone for the `--zone` argument.
 If you provide a `--region` argument,
-	the gcloud tool will multiply your `--num-nodes` argument by the number
+	the gcloud tool will multiply the value of your `--num-nodes` argument by the number
 	of zones in that region.
 For example, if you specify
-	`--num-nodes 3 --region us-central1` then 9 total nodes will be
+	`--num-nodes 3 --region us-central1` then a total of 9 nodes will be
 	created, 3 in each of the 3 zones available in the us-central1 region.
-	This combination of settings may lead to over-allocation of resources and increase in your
+	This combination of settings may lead to over-allocation of resources and an inflated
 	Google Kubernetes Engine bill.

-	If you do not reserve adequate machine specs, you will see the
+	If you do not reserve adequate machine resources, you will receive a
 	"Does not have minimum availability" message in the GKE Workloads page.

-3. Add the cluster's config to your Kubernetes config file
+3. Add the cluster's configuration information to your Kubernetes config file

 	`gcloud container clusters get-credentials sas-viya-cluster --zone us-central1-a`

-	Use the same `--zone` argument as the previous step.
+	Use the same `--zone` argument that you used in the previous step.

 4. Add the credential helpers (credHelpers) section to the ~/.docker/config.json file:

 	`gcloud auth configure-docker`

 5. Add the access token to the ~/.docker/config.json file:

-	`docker login https://gcr.io` (Note: you must add "https://" to the URL)
+	`docker login https://gcr.io` (Note: you must use "https://" and not "http://" for the URL)

 6. Run the `build.sh` command with the `--docker-registry-url` argument.